kfirtoledo/CloudPilot_Project/README.md

     ```python3 tests/scripts/one_proxy_acceleration.py```

 4) Creating two proxy-acceleration :
-   This component create two K8S cluster proxies acceleration for given destination IP.
+   This component create two K8S cluster proxies for acceleration for a given  destination IP.
     Before running the component please update the regions and cloud provider of the proxies
     in the file ```test/scripts/two_proxy_acceleration.py ```.
     To run the test run the command:
     ```python3 tests/scripts/two_proxy_acceleration.py```
 - Additional tests examples that use  ```test/scripts/Examples``` can be found in ```test``` folder.

-## How to run algorithms prediction
+## How to run prediction algorithm
+This simulation calculates the proxies' locations for given servers' couples locations.
-To run the algorithm prediction simulation please update the file ```algorithms/tests/cloud_proxy_prediction/cliud_proxy_prediction.py ``` with the following parameters:
+To run the prediction algorithm simulation please update the file ```algorithms/tests/cloud_proxy_prediction/cloud_proxy_prediction.py ``` with the following parameters:
 - Algorithm name
 - Budget